amhiggin/REST-Worker-Service/README.md

     * Remember that all of the Workers start polling the Manager for work as soon as they are initialised.
 These Workers will be given the response <b>{"commit": -2, "running": True}</b>, telling them that there is no work available yet.
     * Once all of the required workers have registered, the Manager starts to delegate work.
 This is a response to the request for work in the form <b>{"commit": 0bc76a0210035540b53a8588f1b2585ee62fd691 , "running": True}</b> for example, where the 'commit' field is the hash of a commit in the respository.
 Since the worker has cloned the repository locally, it is able to check out it's own copy of the repository at this commit.
     * <b>NB:</b> Once the Manager knows that all of the required workers are registered, the next request for work that it receives from a worker will start the timer.
-    * Thereafter, the Workers complete work:
+4. Thereafter, the Workers complete work:
    * Each worker checks out the repository at the specified commit, and fetches the files contained.
    * It iterates over each <b>python file</b> (<i>.py</i> or <i>.pyc</i>) in the commit, calculating the cyclomatic complexity using the Radon library.
 This complexity is then added to a running total for the commit.
    * Once the complexity of all of the files in the commit has been calculated, the complexity is averaged by dividing by the number of files.
 It is this average value that is sent back to the Worker.
    * The cycle begins again with the Worker requesting more work.
-4. Each time the Manager receives a result from one of the Workers, it is stored in a data structure along with the results received from all other workers.
+5. Each time the Manager receives a result from one of the Workers, it is stored in a data structure along with the results received from all other workers.
-    * The Manager continues to iterate through the commits, providing the commit hash as a response to a request for work from the Workers.
+    * The Manager continues to iterate through the commits, providing each subsequent commit hash as a response to a request for work from the Workers.
     * After the Manager has delegated all of the commits, any new requests for work will be given the response <b>{"commit": -1, "running": "False"}</b>.
 When received by the Worker that sent the request, the Worker will terminate.
     * <b>NB:</b> As soon as the Manager has received all of the results from the Workers, it stops the timer.
     * Once the manager knows that all of the Workers have been given a response telling them to terminate, it will terminate its service.
-5. Finally, the Manager must calculate and output the results of the operation.
+6. Finally, the Manager must calculate and output the results of the operation.
     * The Manager calculates the average cyclomatic complexity for all of the commits, by taking the sum of all the results returned by the Workers and dividing it by the number of results.
     * The Manager calculates the total time taken to run the calculation on the repository, by subtracting the <i>start_time</i> from the <i>end_time</i>.
     * Finally, the results are written out to i) the console window, and ii) a file called <b>complexity_results.txt</b>, which is created if it doesn't already exist.
 These results are the number of workers, the average commit complexity, and the time taken.